-DCD files are quite versatile but suffer from nearly non-existing documentation.
+DCD files are quite versatile but suffer from nearly non-existing documentation except for some quite dated code that gets copied around between open source projects.
 They can hold atomic coordinates, velocities and forces – all designated by a different DCD file header: CORD, VEL, FRC.
 CP2K allows the user to write out all the aforementioned information for a trajectory, but many software packages have limited support for reading forces and velocities from DCD files, mostly, because they use the original source from VMD which only reads coordinates.
 The ones I tested are VMD/catdcd, mdtraj, and MDAnalysis.

 The typical error message would be: